-The Latest: Official says shooter had intended to quit job
+The Latest: Police give timeline to Virginia Beach shooting

 The suspected gunman in a Virginia Beach massacre that killed 12 had notified a superior of his intention to resign.

 City manager Dave Hansen said at a news conference Sunday that “the perpetrator’s performance was satisfactory” and that he was an employee “in good standing” at the Virginia Beach city department where he worked.
+Hansen said the employee wasn’t forced to resign.

 Hansen said in response to a reporter’s question that the shooter had notified his chain of command of his intention to quit his job via email on Friday, hours before the shooting.